A Novel Image Classification Framework Based on Variational Quantum Algorithms: Conclusion

 \section{Conclusion}

 In this work, we propose a novel image classification framework based on variational quantum algorithms.
 The most notable feature of our framework is the elimination of the global pooling module commonly used at the end of classical image classification framework, an operation which reduces model complexity but results in a significant loss of important information.
 This feature enables our framework to learn discriminative details within images.
 Moreover, in spite of the absence of the global pooling, our framework still has fewer parameters compared to the classical framework, preserving the capability to prevent overfitting.
 This stems from the adoption of the variational quantum circuit with amplitude encoding.
 We apply our approach to two different types of mainstream image classification models, namely the convolution-based ResNet and hybrid CNN-transformer based MaxVit.
-Unlike most of prior works in quantum machine learning, we use benchmark models that represent state-of-the-art performances in the domain of image classification to evaluate our method.
+These two benchmark models represent state-of-the-art performances in the domain of image classification.
 Through extensive experiments on four challenging datasets, our proposed quantum framework exhibits superior performances over the classical framework in terms of classification metrics (e.g. accuracy and F1 score) .
 It is worth noting that our framework is highly flexible and can be applied to a wide range of classical image classification models.

 Despite a series of achievements obtained in this work, there are still some limitations that need to be addressed in the future research.
 Firstly, we can explore more ansatzes for our framework in addition to the two ansatzes used in this paper.
 Secondly, we perform all experiments with quantum simulators in this work.
 In the future, we can further evaluate our approach on real quantum hardware.
 Thirdly, we investigate our method only in the area of image classification.
 It would be worthwhile to extend our approach to other machine learning tasks such as natural language processing.